Last week we visited Hurricane Creek (see: 84 Chancel to Sexton) and

 Road 311.
 Walking down the road south

-back to the truck we notice a faint trail on the right down to Big Piney Creek, and what looks like a great swimming hole nestled among some giant boulders in the river.
+back to the truck we notice a faint trail on the right down to Big Piney Creek, to what looks like a great swimming hole nestled among some giant boulders in the river.

 |